A quick review of investment strategies and how to use them to maximize your gains

 Active investing

-Active investing is for those who want to watch the markets and their positions constantly.
-This type of investing tends to be riskier when self-managed.
-Even active investing run by a professional can (and often does) underperform the market or a passive holding.
+Active investing is for those who want to watch and monitor the markets and their positions constantly.
+This type of investing tends to come with more risk when self-managed.
+Even active investing run by a professional can (and statistically does more often than not) underperform the market or a passive holding.

-Active investing often involves lesser-known stocks, crypto, and other alternatives.
-If you enjoy stock picking, trying to time the market (which, by the way, you can never “time the market”!), and doing your research in hopes of picking out your next winner, active investing could be right up your alley.
+Active investing can involve lesser-known stocks and alternatives.
+If you enjoy stock picking, trying to time the market (which, by the way, statistically does not work!), and doing your research in hopes of picking out your next winner, active investing could be appealing to you.
 Be warned, active investing, when managed by a non-professional, is challenging and rarely outperforms passive holding.
 Remember, in buying and selling positions, you have to "get it right" twice— both when you buy and sell the position.

 How to Create a Portfolio Mix